Exam SC-500 Study Guide: Cloud and AI Security Engineer Associate

 Schedule Exam SC-500

-Please note that beta exam details, availability, discounts, and timelines can change.
+Please note that exam details, availability, discounts, and timelines can change.
 Always confirm the latest information on the official Microsoft Learn exam page before registering.
 Before scheduling, make sure you:

 • Read the official Microsoft study guide carefully; we already discussed it here.